 The Savoy Hotel at Christmas, delaying our visit to see Sarah until December means we get to see this gorgeous hotel fully decked out for Christmas.

 Japanese in Baker Street was a disappointment, the Saturday I took my daughter shopping was when I had planned to have lunch there.
 What I didn’t know is that they don’t open for lunch on Saturdays!!
 Not great news however instead of wallowing, we got google search out and found another fabulous little Japanese just right for a quick lunch to satisfy our sushi cravings just five minutes from Baker Street in Paddington street.
 So now, instead of one no frills quick Japanese, we have two to call upon so not bad news at all, and better still, this little detour meant that I stumbled upon a great Saturday market, Cabbages and Frocks which I’ll visit and write about soon.
-You can read my post on this Japanese gem here.

 The Ivy Soho Brasserie brunch just didn’t happen as I just couldn’t fit it into my diary this month but that’s fine because I will go in a couple of weeks and no doubt, I’ll have lots to say about this great French looking brasserie next month.
 I did manage to visit St Ermin’s Hotel on Monday for a great, very affordable Afternoon Tea with unlimited prosecco, a honey inspired Tea using honey from their own hives, this blog post will be ready next week.
-I was also invited for my first ever blogger’s event by the girls at Lioneye Media, Sophia and Rebecca, an evening of cocktail fun at London Hilton Tower Bridge Hotel’s bar, TwoRuba, I was nervous as it was my first such event but it was great fun making new friends and sampling some fabulous cocktails, you can read more here.
+I was also invited for my first ever blogger’s event by the girls at Lioneye Media, Sophia and Rebecca, an evening of cocktail fun at London Hilton Tower Bridge Hotel’s bar, TwoRuba, I was nervous as it was my first such event but it was great fun making new friends and sampling some fabulous cocktails.

 Cocktail fun at TwoRuba Bar, London Hilton Tower Bridge Hotel.